TriplyDB/Documentation/docs/triplydb-js/index.md

     Notice the following details:

     - Line 2 specifies the API token.
-We no longer need to specify the URL of the TriplyDB catalog, because this information is included in the API token.
+We no longer need to specify the URL of the TriplyDB instance, because this information is included in the API token.
     - Line 4 prints the name of the user who created the API token that was configured in line 2.
     - Other lines are identical to the [read-only script](#setting-up-a-read-only-project).